leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 If you assume that the largest value add comes from (3), [this paper by Braiden Coleman, Kenneth Merkley, Joseph Pacelli on computer programmed equity research](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3514879 "Robots") would be interesting. **They study how "Robo-Analysts,” human-analyst-assisted computer programs conducting automated research analysis, perform against human research analysts** by analysing the differences in recommendations from both.

-The team identified firms that used such robo-analysts, collected stock recommendations from them \[5\], and then test three hypotheses around bias, frequency, and outperformance.
+The team identified firms that used robos, collected stock recommendations from them \[5\], and then test three hypotheses around bias, frequency, and outperformance.
 They find results consistent with all three, and we'll look at them in turn:

 > First, Robo-Analysts collectively produce a more balanced distribution of buy, hold, and sell recommendations than do human analysts, consistent with them being less subject to behavioral biases and conflicts of interest

 The first is saying that robos have less bias than human analysts, who also have conflicts of interests.
-As a result, robots recommend stocks with a more "natural" distribution in recommendations and are not all "buys".
+As a result, robots recommend stocks with a more "natural" distribution in recommendations and are not all "buys" with no “sells”.
 These conflicts of interest are "related to economic incentives such as obtaining investment banking business or currying favor with management."

 [Sarbanes-Oxley was intended to reduce such conflicts of interest,](https://www.sec.gov/news/speech/spch012803cag.htm "Sarbox") by limiting contact between the investment bankers (financial transactions) and the equity research group \[6\].
-Even if you assume that it's worked on that front, there's still an incentive to publish positive reports of companies.
+Even if you assume that it’s successfully limited contact, there's still an incentive to publish positive reports of companies for the analyst.
 If you're a CEO and have a "buy" rating and a "sell" rating on your stock from different analysts, who are you more likely to be friendly with?

 > Second, \[...\] Robo-Analysts revise their recommendations more frequently than human analysts and also adopt different production processes